 Pennsylvania Workers' Compensation Act

-A hard copy of this publication is available for purchase from the Pennsylvania Book Store through their website
+A hard copy of this act is available for purchase from the Pennsylvania Book Store through their

 A Brief History of Pennsylvania Workers' Compensation Law

 In 1915, the Pennsylvania Legislature enacted the Pennsylvania Workmen's (Workers') Compensation Act (act).
 The statute charges the Department of Labor & Industry (department) and the Bureau of Workers' Compensation (bureau) with carrying out the administrative and appeal obligations defined in the act and specifies compensation for employees who are injured as a result of employment without regard to fault.
 Amendments eventually merged the compensation for injuries and occupational diseases into this act.
 The statute defines the benefits available to Pennsylvania workers, the conditions under which benefits are available and the procedures for obtaining them.

 The workers' compensation system protects employees and employers.
 Employees receive medical treatment and are compensated for lost wages associated with work-related injuries and disease, and employers provide for the cost of such coverage while being protected from direct lawsuits by employees.

 Workers' compensation coverage is mandatory for most employers under Pennsylvania law.
 Employers who do not have workers' compensation coverage may be subject to lawsuits by employees and to criminal prosecution by the commonwealth.

 Some employers are exempted from workers' compensation coverage.
 Exemptions include: people covered under other workers' compensation acts, such as railroad workers, longshoremen and federal employees; domestic servants (coverage is optional); agricultural workers who work fewer than 30 days or earn less than $1,200 in a calendar year from one employer; and employees who have requested, and been granted, exemption due to religious beliefs or their executive status in certain corporations.